mui/material-ui/docs/data/material/getting-started/faq/faq.md

 If you still can't find what you're looking for, you can refer to our [support page](/material-ui/getting-started/support/).

-## Material UI is awesome.
-How can I support the project?
+## MUI is awesome.
+How can I support the company?

-There are many ways to support Material UI:
+There are many ways to support MUI:

 - **Spread the word**.
-Evangelize Material UI by [linking to mui.com](https://mui.com/) on your website—every backlink matters.
+Evangelize MUI's products by [linking to mui.com](https://mui.com/) on your website—every backlink matters.
   Follow us on [Twitter](https://twitter.com/MUI_hq), like and retweet the important news.
 Or just talk about us with your friends.
 - **Give us feedback**.
 Tell us what we're doing well or where we can improve.
 Please upvote (👍) the issues that you are the most interested in seeing solved.
 - **Help new users**.
 You can answer questions on